phyllux-technologies/phyllux-framework/GITHUB_DESCRIPTIONS.md

 Together, we can reform the broken patent system.

-Thank you for believing in fair innovation. ☀️
+Thank you for believing in fair innovation. 🌿
 ```

 ---

 **All set!
 Copy-paste these as needed when setting up your repositories and promoting them.**

-**☀️ LET THE LIGHT WIN ☀️**
+**🌿 NATURE'S PATTERNS, AMPLIFIED BY LIGHT 🌿**